 Bojana Ginn’s thoughts about the connection between art and science (continued)

 Through the years, my work has changed, but the connection to biology and mathematics is still present.
 I will only mention that I work a lot with Voronoi Diagram which is a mathematical model in biology, medicine, artificial intelligence, and computing.
 The diagram is the base of my video projections and my large wool installations take the form of Voronoi cells.
-If you look back into the history of making art, you will see that artists are very particular about the shapes they use.
+Looking back into the history of making art, you see that artists are very particular about the shapes they use.
 For example, I adore Cubism, Surrealism, and Minimalism.
 Personally, the Voronoi-like shape is fascinating as it merges biology and body with technology and artificial intelligence.

 When projecting onto the fiber, I make sure that you can see pixel merge with protein.
 The intimacy of digital and physical, which I like to call phygital, is the time in which we live.
 While video editing, I synchronize the movements of the video with my breathing.
 It’s a form of protest against the fast-pacing, attention-grabbing rhythms of our time.
 The gentle flow of information, a stream of consciousness… I like to think that fiber, its color, and the paste of projections have a healing effect.